intel-lab-lkp/linux/Documentation/dev-tools/container.rst

 requires a specific version of a compiler or an external test suite.
-While this can already be done by users who are familiar with containers, having a dedicated tool in the kernel tree lowers the barrier to entry by solving common problems once and for all (e.g. user id management).
+While this can already be done by users who are familiar with containers, having a dedicated tool in the kernel tree lowers the barrier to entry by solving common problems once and for all (e.g. user ID management).
 It also makes it easier to share an exact command line leading to a particular result.
 The main use case is likely to be kernel builds but virtually anything can be run: KUnit, checkpatch etc. provided a suitable image is available.